-- A relevant authority any part of whose area is in or adjoins the area of the local planning authority (this includes parish councils, Suffolk County Council, Babergh District Council, Mid Suffolk District Council, and Suffolk Coastal District Council);
+- A relevant authority any part of whose area is in or adjoins the area of the local planning authority (this includes parish councils, Suffolk County Council (responsible for Suffolk County Council Planning, The highways Authority, the Integrated Transport Authority, the Lead Local Flood Authority, The Local Mineral Authority, the Local Waste Authority), Babergh District Council, Mid Suffolk District Council, and East Suffolk Council);

 - Coal Authority;

 - Historic England;

 - Environment Agency;

 - Highways England;

 - Homes and Communities Agency (replaced by Homes England in January 2018);

 - Marine Management Organisation;

 - Natural England;

 - Network Rail:

 - Any person to whom the electronic communications code applies by virtue of a direction given under Section 106 (3) (a) of the Communications Act 2003 (e.g. British Telecom);

 - Any person who owns or controls electronic communications apparatus situated in any part of the area of the local planning authority; and

 - Any bodies from the following list who are exercising functions in any part of the area of the local planning authority:

-- NHS Ipswich and East Suffolk Clinical Commissioning Group;
+- Suffolk and North East Essex Integrated Care Board (SNEEICB);

 - Person to whom a licence has been granted under Section 6(1)(b) or (c) of the Electricity Act 1989:

 - Person to whom a licence has been granted under Section 7(2) of the Gas Act 1986 (e.g. British Gas)

 - Sewerage undertaker; and

 - Water undertaker.

-3 Town and Country Planning (Local Planning) (England) Regulations 2012
+6 Town and Country Planning (Local Planning) (England) Regulations 2012